 To actually experience life.
 You need to live it.

-Instead of just watching, reading, listening to other people doing fancy stuff.
+Instead of just watching, reading, and listening to other people doing fancy stuff.
 We need to get going.
-Overcome the general feeling of malaise by start running, failing, getting up, and trying again.
+Overcome the general feeling of malaise by starting running, failing, getting up, and trying again.